rsdoiel/antenna/archives/2025/planet_2025.24.md

 ---

-## Moscow calls G7 'useless', agrees its expulsion a mistake
+## G7 rallies behind Ukraine after abrupt Trump exit

 date: 2025-06-17, from: RTÉ News

-The Kremlin has said that US President Donald Trump was right to assert that it had been a big mistake to expel Russia from the Group of Eight in 2014, but that the G7 was no longer significant for Russia and looked "rather useless" now.
+Group of Seven leaders, holding talks at a summit in Canada have promised Ukrainian President Volodymyr Zelensky fresh support as Russia stepped up attacks on its neighbour.

 <br>